Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 Trend Hunter Marketing analyzed 55 emotional marketing campaigns, and found the average popularity score to be 8.0 — higher than in other categories.

-Try the World’s Facebook ad bets on the emotion of excitement.
+This Facebook ad for Try the World bets on the emotion of excitement.
 Notice the bright ad design, use of exclamation marks, and energetic tone of voice.

-To create the feeling of excitement and increase your Facebook ads’ click-through rate, use these five tips:
+To create a feeling of excitement and increase your Facebook ads’ click-through rate, use these five tips:

 - Use bright colours in your ad design

 - Use exclamation marks